HedaHahn/Creativity/README.md

-# Creativity figuring out how to use Github and make repositories!
+# Creativlty figuring out how to use Github and make repositories!